 Step two: Buy/Build a Race Car or Arrive and Drive with a Team

 With 4 classes to choose from, you can start racing in the MINI CHALLENGE at a level and budget to suit you.
 For beginners, we have the Cooper AM class and Cooper Pro class.
 This has a normally aspirated 1.6l engine and is very popular so there’s lots of high action racing.
-If you’re looking for a little more power, try the Open class.
-Intended for R53 and R56 MINIs, these have turbocharged or supercharged engines which gives them extra speed and with the Open class, it’s based on a power to weight ratio so the cars don’t all have to be the same specification.
+If you’re looking for a little more power, try the Cooper S class.
+Intended for R53 and R56 MINIs, these have turbocharged or supercharged engines which gives them extra speed and with the Cooper S class, it’s based on a power to weight ratio so the cars don’t all have to be the same specification.
 This allows drivers to use MINIs with different parts, resulting in lower costs to build a car and race.

 For the more experienced drivers, the ultimate MINI CHALLENGE class is the MINI JCW.
 Often compared to a touring car, these are based on the latest generation 3 model, but unlike the previous MINI CHALLENGE cars, these are built from the ground up to be a race car.
 The new turbocharged engines are fitted with a sequential gearbox and each car is identical.
 This allows for very close racing.

 There are a few ways you can find a car to start racing, depending your budget and whether you would like to own the car or not.

 Option 1: Buy a used MINI and convert it into a race prepared car.
 You can do this for the Cooper AM, Cooper Pro and Open 180.
 There are teams in the MINI CHALLENGE that can assist you with this process if required, or do it all for you if preferred.

 Option 2: Buy a newly converted car that’s been race prepared for the Cooper AM or Cooper Pro Class from the MINI CHALLENGE.
 Or purchase a new car for the JCW Class.